FreeRangeLobster/Fishtank/README.md

 ## In Process
--Implementation two bottons routine in all outputs 	InProcess -Implementation on/off indicators
+*Implementation two bottons routine in all outputs 	InProcess *Implementation on/off indicators
+### Comments
+*id buttons in position, still to reformat the whole page and create smaller indicators.
+*Two buttons on/off working properly, still to change the macro to make it work as only one function, instead of individual specific macros.

 ## Done
--Finish html layout
+*Finish html layout
--Links to configuration and statistics webpages.
+*Links to configuration and statistics webpages.
--To Do list.
--Status bar.
+*Status bar.
--Two buttons controlling same output.
+*Two buttons controlling same output.
--Button On/Off  (Use Macros) 						DONE
+*Button On/Off  (Use Macros)
--on/off indicators								DONE
+*on/off indicators

---------NICE TO HAVE-------------
+## Nice to have
-1. github subversion								DONE
+*github subversion								DONE

-Llama te amo mucho tia lind

-Comments:

-id buttons in position, still to reformat the whole page and create smaller indicators.

-Two buttons on/off working properly, still to change the macro to make it work as only one function instead of individual specific macros.